KellzCodes/Java-Practice/Foundations/5. Arrays and ArrayLists/README.md

 - Getting the length of an array using ```length```.
 - Using the argument array ```args``` that is passed into the ```main()``` method of a class.

-Example code can be found in the [Review](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays/Review) folder
+Example code can be found in the [Review Arrays](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays%20and%20ArrayLists/Review%20Arrays) folder